Kurainu/RMAN-Parse/README.md

 This is a RMAN Parser That Parses a given Manifest and Saves it as a json file in the Current Directory.

-This a C# Port from the RMAN Parser from Stelar7
+This a C# Port with a handful additions from the RMAN Reader part from [Stelar7s lol-parser](https://github.com/stelar7/lol-parser)

 ## Usage